B2944/Frog-EC-Conversion/README.md

 ## Geonworks Frog TKL EC Conversion using the SwedeEC8X
 Documentation of the Geonworks Frog TKL EC Conversion and EC8X PCB.
-This kit can be found in stock on [ThoccExchange](https://thoccexchange.com) or purchased directly from me via Discord.
+This PCB can be found in stock on [ThoccExchange](https://thoccexchange.com) or purchased directly from me via Discord.

 ![IMG_2808](https://github.com/user-attachments/assets/9e066c7a-82b2-49ed-8bcd-200b5d8ff9b1)